The Seismic Wavefield Common Task Framework: Datasets Evaluation Metrics

 \section{Datasets \& Evaluation Metrics}

 We extend the CTF with three new challenging seismic wavefield datasets and evaluate two of them, the global wavefields dataset and the DAS dataset, on several commonly used models in scientific machine learning.
-These two datasets illustrate the performance of evaluated models on both simulated and real-world data at two different spatial scales.
 A visualization of the spatio-temporal structure of these wavefields is in Fig.~\ref{fig:ctf_fig1}.
-All datasets exhibits complex and challenging behavior for the tasks of reconstruction and forecasting under the constraints of noise, limited data, and parametric dependence.
+All datasets exhibit complex and challenging behavior for the tasks of reconstruction and forecasting under the constraints of noise, limited data, and parametric dependence.
 While these datasets serve as a starting point, the CTF will evolve to include both more complex data and more challenging tasks.
 The Seismic Wavefield CTF is a sustainable platform that evolves and grows as the community develops more sophisticated methods and algorithms and faces new challenges.